DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-03-02-full-or-unavailable-courses.md

 - changing to another course
 - contacting the training provider to discuss options (see below)

-When a location is full, there is another choice, the first option is to ‘pick a new location’.
+When a location is full and another location is available, the first option is to ‘pick a new location’.

 ## Contacting a provider